CourseReps/ECEN452-SP18/Students/Benejack/Lab7/ReadMe.md

 For the Wilkinson Power Divider (WPD), the design is well-known so for the simulations, I knew we wanted a 3dB split so the legs would be equal on the divider.
 For this, we have all three ports with impedance 50 ohms and the quarter wavelength sections of the divider have impedance 70.7 ohms (increased by a factor of root 2).
 The resistor across the two legs of the WPD is given by 2Zo = 100 ohms.
-Because we used a circular model for the WPD, the length across the circle is a quarter wavelength.
-In HFSS, the length calls for a half circle, so I solved to find this length based off of the diameter and found the length to be 31.6mm.
+Because we used a circular model for the WPD, the length of the line is not exactly what I initially calculated.
+From our calculations, a quarter wavelength in the 70.7 ohm section at 2.5GHz is 17.36 mm, however, this does not work exactly in our HFSS simulations.
+Because the line is curved, we add inductance to the line and effectively shorten the line so we have to add length to the line, according to online, you have to add approximately 1.5*w for a 180 degree span (2.5 mm).
+However, there are also effects generated from the t-junction split we have which create more inductance by the transformer effect and we have to add more length to our line to account for this.
+From HFSS, it turned out that 24.2mm length gave the best output instead of 17.36 mm.
+The results are shown below.

 ## Procedure
 In lab we created the 50 ohm line standard and then we used the online microstrip calculator to figure out the wavelengths